Annie Karni

-Annie Karni is an American journalist who is a White House correspondent for The New York Times.
+Annie Karni (born October 18, 1983) is an American journalist who is a White House correspondent for The New York Times.
 She is a contributor on MSNBC.

 Education

-Karni was born in Baltimore, Maryland, to Barbara S. Karni and Edi Karni.
-She attended the Park School of Baltimore before receiving a B.A. in English from Haverford College in 2004.
+Karni attended the Park School of Baltimore before receiving a B.A. in English from Haverford College in 2004.

 Career

 Karni began her career as a reporter at The New York Sun in 2005 where she stayed until she moved to The New York Post in 2008.
 Karni spent a year writing for Crain's before she was appointed political reporter for the New York Daily News.
 In total, at the New York tabloids, she spent a decade covering the City Hall and local news.

 She first entered the national sphere when she joined Politico as a politics reporter in 2015.
 Karni joined The New York Times as a White House correspondent in 2018 after the departure of Julie Hirschfeld Davis, who had changed beat to report on Congress.
 Karni often embeds a feminist perspective in her reporting.
 She has appeared on PBS' Washington Week as a political analyst.